 In many instances, you may have an external ASCII data file made available to you for analysis, just like the data, grade.dat, we discussed earlier.
-In such asituation, you do not have to enter your data again into the Data Editor.
-You can direct SPSS to read the file from the Syntax Editor window.
+In such a situation, you do not have to enter your data again into the Data Editor.
+You can direct SPSS to read the file from the SPSS Syntax Editor window.

-Suppose you want to read the file, grade.dat, into SPSS from a Syntax Editor window and create a system file - as you did with the previous data (sample.sav) by using the Data Editor.
-Creating a command file is a faster way to defineyour variables, especially if you have a large number of variables.
-You may create a command file using your favorite editor and then read it into a Syntax Editor window or open a Syntax Editor window and type in the command lines.
+Suppose you want to read the file, grade.dat, into SPSS from a Syntax Editor window and create a system file.
+Creating a command file is a faster way to define your variables, especially if you have a large number of variables.
+You may create a command file using your favorite editor or word processor and then read it into a Syntax Editor window or open a Syntax Editor window and type in the command lines.